GuillenSanti/dotfiles/README.md

       ```

     The `~/.zshrc.local` file will be automatically loaded by your main `~/.zshrc`, and the `~/.hosts.local` file will be included in the `/etc/hosts` configuration.

+4. **Configure Rectangle settings**:

+    If you're using the **Rectangle** app for window management, you can import the provided `RectangleConfig.json` file into the app to use the predefined settings.

 ## Zsh Plugins